 The Croyde Bay WaggyTails cottages and lodges are the perfect dog friendly accommodation in Devon for you and your four legged friend.
 With attention to detail being paramount, we provide a supply of dog biscuits, a couple of complimentary waste bags & blankets to use in your accommodation to allow your best friend to snuggle up with you on the sofa.

 Our WaggyTails cottages sleep up to 5 people and 2 dogs.
 There is 2 bedrooms and a sofa bed in the lounge.
 A private decked area allows you all to sit peacefully without needing to have your dog on a lead and is a great area to dry off after a beach walk, with your own outside hose for washing them down afterwards too.

-Our dog friendly cottages have an additional laundry room, just for WaggyTails guests in case you need to wash some of those sandy clothes or muddy boots after a hike.
+The dog friendly cottages at Croyde Bay have an additional laundry room, just for WaggyTails guests in case you need to wash some of those sandy clothes or muddy boots after a hike.

-Our WaggyTails lodges have 3 bedrooms – an en-suite master bedroom and two additional twin bedrooms, another family bathroom and a large open plan kitchen, dining and living space.
-Importantly, there is two areas for your four legged friend to be outside – their own private fenced garden and three metre outdoor decking, which has patio furniture too.
+WaggyTails lodges have 3 bedrooms – an en-suite master bedroom and two additional twin bedrooms, another family bathroom and a large open plan kitchen, dining and living space.
+Importantly, there are two areas for your four-legged friend to be outside – their own private fenced garden and three-metre outdoor decking, which has patio furniture too.

 Less than a minute’s walk from even the furthest lodge or cottage is our beach gate which opens out straight onto the sand dunes, where dogs are allowed all year and there’s ample space for them to stretch their legs.
 The beach is open for dogs from the end of September to the end of April.

-We have set areas on the resort which are pet friendly, including one of our restaurants.
+We also have set areas on the resort which are pet friendly, including one of our restaurants.